josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/bio.md

 2009.

 He also works as a sound designer, helping other composers realize the electronic aspects of their compositions.
-He engineered the live-electronic setups for [Stefan Prins][prins]' widely-performed [*Generation Kill*][genkill] and [*Piano Hero II*][ph2], integrating video game controllers and live video capture with instrumental performers.
-He has also collaborated extensively with [Sabrina Schroeder][schroeder] on her *Stircrazer* series, which combines traditional instruments with massive bass-shaker transducers to create heavy drones.
+He has collaborated extensively with [Sabrina Schroeder][schroeder] on her *Stircrazer* series, which combines traditional instruments like pianos and bass drums with massive bass-shaker transducers to create hypnotizing heavy drones.
+He also engineered the live-electronic setups for [Stefan Prins][prins]' widely-performed [*Generation Kill*][genkill] and [*Piano Hero II*][ph2], integrating video game controllers and live video capture with instrumental performers.

-He is recently completed doctorate in composition at Harvard University, where he studied with Hans Tutschku, Chaya Czernowin and Steven Kazuo Takasugi.
+He holds a doctorate in music composition from Harvard University, where he studied with Hans Tutschku and Chaya Czernowin.
 He has also attended the Summer Akademy at Schloss Solitude in Stuttgart, and previously completed a Bachelors of Music at Oberlin Conservatory in 2006, where he studied with Lewis Nielson and Randolph Coleman.

 [Curriculum Vitae][cv]